-1. Modern Civilization (3) f.w.
+- 1. Modern Civilization (3) f.w.
 A survey of the history of the modern world from 1500 to 1815.
 Special attention is given to the dynastic and colonial rivalries of the National States, to the Protestant Revolt and the Catholic Reformation, and to the French Revolution and the era of Napoleon.
-Text: Europe from the Renaissance to Water-loo, Robert Ergang.

-2. Modern European History (5) f.w.
+Text: Europe from the Renaissance to Waterloo, Robert Ergang. - 2.
+Modern European History (5) f.w.
 A survey of European history from 1815 to the Versailles Treaty.
 This course gives the background for the present political, economic, and sodial structure of the European national states.
 Special attention is given to The Restoration 1815-1848, the nationalistic movements in Germany, Italy, and the Balkans, the rise of Socialism-Communism, European colonialism in Africa and Asia, the diplomatic background of World War I, and the peace settlements of 1919.
-Text: To be selected.
+Text: Europe Since 1815, Gordon A. Craig.

-3. Contemporary Europe (2)w.
+- 3. Contemporary Europe (2)w.
 Open to sophomores and to students who have had History 2 or Political Science 2.
 This course begins with the Versailles and related treaties, covers the rise of dictatorships, the failures of the League, and the new alignments leading to World War II.
 The background for present world tensions is analyzed.
-No text.

-4. American History (5) f.w.
+Text announced. - 4.
+American History (5) f.w.
 A survey course of American history from the period of discovery to the present.
 The major topics considered include the Colonial period, the American Revolution, sectionalism, the Civil War, industrialization, urbanization, the Spanish American War, World War I, post war problems, the New Deal, and World War II.
 This course includes a study of Missouri State constitution and government as required by law.
-Text: A Short History of American Democracy (2nd Ed.), Hicks and Mowry.

-5. Recent American History (3)w.
+Text: T. A. Bailey: The American Pageant. - 5.
+Recent American History (3)w.
 Open to sophomores.
-A study of American history since the Civil War with special emphasis on the period since 1900.
-Text.
+A study of American history since 1896.
+Text announced.